episource/archlinux-overlay/README.md

 **All you need to do:** Read about [the gitlab runner](https://docs.gitlab.com/runner/) and [using docker images](https://docs.gitlab.com/ce/ci/docker/using_docker_images.html) to configure GitLab and GitLab-CI, such that a docker runner and the docker image [`nfnty/arch-devel:latest`](https://hub.docker.com/r/nfnty/arch-devel/) are available to your `archlinux-overlay` gitlab project.

 Currently all packages are rebuild when going this way.
 The resulting repository is available for [download as a tar or zip archive](https://gitlab.com/help/user/project/builds/artifacts.md#downloading-build-artifacts), but can also be made available to pacman directly: Just append the snippet below to [/etc/pacman.conf](https://www.archlinux.org/pacman/pacman.conf.5.html) and adjust the `build-id` and url.
-Sadly, until [gitlab-org/gitlab-ce#22536](https://gitlab.com/gitlab-org/gitlab-ce/issues/22536) is implemented, there's no simple way to refer to the most recent `master`-branch build directly.
+Sadly, until [gitlab-org/gitlab-ce#22536](https://gitlab.com/gitlab-org/gitlab-ce/issues/22536) is implemented, there's no simple way built into gitlab to refer to the most recent `master`-branch build directly.

 ```
 [archlinux-overlay]